Carlyle (CG)

 Asset managers are fee-based, capital light firms that manage client capital rather than their own, so they are not balance sheet businesses.
 Additionally, book value fails to capture the value of brands, investment track records, and other intangibles, thus understating intrinsic value, while ROE can look artificially high due to the relatively smaller bases of equity capital needed to operate the business compared to banks and insurers.

-There are multiple reasons why we think Carlyle is an amazing business.
-For starters, its revenue growth was good over the last five years and is expected to accelerate over the next 12 months.
-On top of that, its remarkable EPS growth over the last five years shows its profits are trickling down to shareholders, and its AUM growth was impressive over the last five years.
+There are a lot of things to like about Carlyle.
+First off, its revenue growth was solid over the last five years and is expected to accelerate over the next 12 months.
+On top of that, Carlyle’s AUM growth was impressive over the last five years, and its solid EPS growth over the last five years shows its profits are trickling down to shareholders.